BeanLiu1994/grey_lines/readme.md

 Draw a photo using lines with opacity.

+Although I have come up with this implementation, I do not know the style name of this image.
+If you know the name of this image style, please let me know.

 # how

 Each line contributes some intensity to each pixel, and each pixel is from the input image.
 This can be treated as a constrained linear problem.
 Assume there are n lines and m pixels to fit.
 The equation should be like: